Confinement in QCD and generic Yang-Mills theories with matter representations: Introduction

 An essential part in our understanding of confinement in QCD is strongly linked to a proper derivation of the low-energy limit of the theory.
 In this direction, a couple of seminal papers were written by Gerard 't~Hooft for 1+1 spacetime dimensions~\cite{tHooft:1973alw,tHooft:1974pnl}.
-Two important results were obtained by 't~Hooft in these papers: 1) A good understanding of the low-energy behavior of the theory could be obtained in principle by considering the limit of the number of colors $N$ running to infinity and keeping the product $Ng^2$ constant, with $g$ the strong coupling constant.
+Two important results were obtained by 't~Hooft in these papers: 1) A good understanding of the low-energy behavior of the theory could be obtained in principle by considering the limit of the number of colors $N_c$ running to infinity and keeping the product $N_cg^2$ constant, with $\alpha_s=g^2/(4\pi)$ the strong coupling.
+In this limit the coupling goes to zero, faciliating a perturbative approach.
 2) In 1+1 spacetime dimensions the theory can be solved and provides the meson spectrum of the theory.
 One of the conclusions for 3+1 spacetime dimensions was that a discrete spectrum of the Hamiltonian can grant the appearance of condensates providing the right set-up for quark confinement through a string model~\cite{tHooft:1973alw,Brodsky:2012ku}.
 Indeed, in Refs.~\cite{Frasca:2016sky,Frasca:2017slg} a discrete spectrum was obtained for a Yang-Mills theory without quarks, confirming lattice results.
 Without providing explicitly the spectrum, this was also proved mathematically~\cite{Dynin:2017}.

-In a series of works~\cite{Frasca:2015yva,Frasca:2021zyn,Frasca:2021yuu}, it was recently proved that in the 't~Hooft limit of large number of colors the low energy limit of QCD is given by a non-local Nambu--Jona-Lasinio (NJL) model~\cite{Nambu:1961tp,Nambu:1961fr,Klevansky:1992qe,GomezDumm:2006vz, Hell:2008cc}.
+In a series of works~\cite{Frasca:2015yva,Frasca:2021zyn,Frasca:2021yuu}, it was recently proved that in the 't~Hooft limit a of large number of colors the low energy limit of QCD is given by a non-local Nambu--Jona-Lasinio (NJL) model~\cite{Nambu:1961tp,Nambu:1961fr,Klevansky:1992qe,GomezDumm:2006vz, Hell:2008cc}.
 The local version of the NJL-model, as initially conceived in Refs.~\cite{Nambu:1961tp,Nambu:1961fr}, does not confine.
-For bounded states obtained after bosonization~\cite{Ebert:1997fc}, there is a threshold for the decay into quark and antiquark as free states that has never been observed.
+For bounded states obtained after bosonization~\cite{Ebert:1997fc}, there is a threshold for the decay into quark and antiquark as free states that have never been observed.
 Non-locality can help to remove such a problem~\cite{Bowler:1994ir}.
-The aim of this paper is to show that the non-local NJL-model derived from QCD in Refs.~\cite{Frasca:2015yva,Frasca:2021zyn,Frasca:2021yuu} is indeed confining with the principles given in Refs.~\cite{Bowler:1994ir,Roberts:1994dr}.
+The aim of this paper is to provide evidence that the non-local NJL-model derived from QCD in Refs.~\cite{Frasca:2015yva,Frasca:2021zyn,Frasca:2021yuu} is indeed confining with the principles given in Refs.~\cite{Bowler:1994ir, Roberts:1994dr}.